taraslayshchuk/es2csv/README.rst

   -k, --kibana_nested                      Format nested fields in Kibana style.
   -r, --raw_query                          Switch query format in the Query DSL.
   -e, --meta_fields                        Add meta-fields in output.
-  -a, --auth                               Elasticsearch basic authentication in the form of username:password.
   -v, --version                            Show version and exit.
   --debug                                  Debug mode on.
   -h, --help                               show this help message and exit